fmarque/The-3-Hackateers/Isra.md

 # Welcom to Isra Tanveer's README!
 ## :test_tube: :pill: :syringe:
 I am in my fourth and final year of health sciences and am looking forward to graduating!
+I don't know what I want to do after graduating, which is why I have been exploring different areas of study.
+In fact, that's why I'm at Hacker Olympics this weekend!

 ## Some fun facts about me | :woman:
 - :pakistan: I am from Pakistan